Skip to content

 Things not to Do:

-• Don’t waste your time while being in New Zealand by staying in the hotel.
-New Zealand is peppered with outdoor activities and adventure.
+• Don’t waste your time in New Zealand by staying in a hotel.
+The country is peppered with outdoor activities and adventure.
 Go outside and plan to visit as much as possible.

 • Don’t be stuck with the map roads.
 Allow yourself plenty of time to explore new places, and if you’re on a guided tour, ask if you can stroll around the city like a local.

 • Don’t go shopping after 6:00 pm.
-You will find most stores are closed, but on weekends it could be open till a little later.
+Most stores are closed, but it could be open until a little later on weekends.
 Generally, it’s better to go shopping early.

-Pro Tip: If you want to skip long queues, here is a smart option; order it by phone and pick it up once you arrive.
-But anyway, it’s worth getting your feet to suffer in favor of tasting this juicy burger.
+Pro Tip: If you want to skip long queues, here is an intelligent option: order it by phone and pick it up once you arrive.
+But anyway, it’s worth getting your feet to suffer in favour of tasting this juicy burger.

 Discover the Paradise of the Pacific: Dunedin